Particular/docs.particular.net/servicepulse/intro-editing-messages.md

 ## Retrying edited messages

+> [!WARNING]
-WARN: Retrying messages after editing the message headers can cause message processing failures and/or visualization issues in the ServicePulse and ServiceInsight.
+> Retrying messages after editing the message headers can cause message processing failures and/or visualization issues in the ServicePulse and ServiceInsight.

 When retrying an edited message it is possible that the original failed message will have been resolved by another user, retried successfully by another user, or [expired as part of the automated processes](/servicecontrol/how-purge-expired-data.md).
 In those scenarios, the retry of the edited message will fail.